shamangary/SSR-Net/README.md

 python TYY_MORPH_create_db.py --output morph2_db_align.npz
 ```

-### 2. Training and testing
+### 2. Training and Testing

 The experiments are done by randomly choosing 80% of the dataset as training and 20% of the dataset as validation (or testing).
-The details of the setting in each dataset is in the paper.
+The detailed settings of each dataset are in the paper.

 Run the following commands to train the SSR-Net model:
 ```